Malinchristina/handbook-for-burnout/README.md

 The database schema for the application is illustrated using an Entity Relationship Diagram (ERD).
 [Lucidchart](https://www.lucidchart.com/) was used to design the ERD, providing a clear visual representation of the database structure.
 This diagram outlines the relationships between different entities in the system, ensuring efficient data organization and retrieval.
 The ERD served as a crucial tool in planning the database, allowing for a streamlined development process and robust data management.

 ![Entity Relationship Diagram ERD](documentation/readme_photos/erd.png)

+### Models

+#### AddCategory model

+**The AddCategory model** is used to categorize various entries in the application.
+It contains the following fields:

+- category_id: Auto-incremented primary key.
+- category_name: Name of the category (e.g., Routines, Podcasts, Indoor activities, Outdoor activities).
+- user: Foreign key linking to the user who created the category.
+ -created_on: Date and time when the category was created.

+The predefined categories are:
+- Routines
+- Podcasts
+- Indoor activities
+- Outdoor activities

+These categories can only be added by the admin user in the admin panel to ensure all activities are categorized correctly.

 ### Agile Methodologies